haideralipunjabi/Tech-Talks/Talk 1: KPC.md

 After the first beta release, I focused on promoting the app.
 Apart from my social accounts, I also participated in [Youth Speaks](http://fourseasonskashmir.com/events.html#youthspeaks), an initiative for the youth to speak up and be outspoken, organised by [Four Season's](http://fourseasonskashmir.com).

 All through the developement process, a friend, [Areeb Beigh](http://areeb12.pythonanywhere.com), who is also a coder helped a lot.
-He didn't actually right any code, but tested the app and suggested ways to fix bugs.
+He didn't actually write any code, but tested the app and suggested ways to fix bugs.

 ### Lessons